casstanje/casstanje-shell/README.md

 ### Bar config?
 You can edit the bar using the Casstanje Shell Customizer or (this is not recommended, as it might break the shell if done incorrecly) by manually editing ```$HOME/.config/casstanje-shell/config.json``` and running ```$HOME/.config/casstanje-shell/apply-bar-config.sh```

+### How do i change / add my profile image?
+To change (or add) a profile image, create image in either the JPEG or PNG format that's under 400x400px, rename it to .face and place it in your home folder.